 Pub. on May 9, 2011.
-Mrs. Ayla Goksel, CEO of AÇEV & Wise Awards 2010 winner, talks about the AÇEV Mother Child Education Program (MOCEP) that trains mothers in their role as "first educators" to reach pre-school children from under-resourced communities.
+Ayla Goksel, M.Sc, CEO of AÇEV & Wise Awards 2010 Laureate, talks about AÇEV and the Mother Child Education Program (MOCEP) that trains mothers in their role as "first educators" to reach pre-school children from under-resourced communities.

-Yale University and program sponsor, the AÇEV Foundation, have embarked on a joint project to achieve the common objective of analyzing the linkages between early childhood development (ECD) and peace building through scientific research, to disseminate results and advocate for better policies on global platforms.
+Yale University and program sponsor and partner, the AÇEV Foundation, have embarked on a joint project to achieve the common objective of analyzing the linkages between early childhood development (ECD) and peace building through scientific research, to disseminate results and advocate for better policies on global platforms.

 Building a good future begins with early childhood.
 Children develop most rapidly in their earliest years and supportive environment is crucial in this period.
 AÇEV aims to support children in these most formative years to give them a right start to life.
 Since their inception in 1993, the fundamental goal of AÇEV's education programs have been support disadvantaged children and their families strengthening the "early childhood" period to build a more advanced society and create equal opportunities in education.

-The MOCEP program, as demonstrated in the video documentary by the Arab Resource Collective (right), is built and revised by 20 years of research experience, supports the mother with the goal of promoting the child’s overall development and mother’s empowerment and has a “Contextual”, “Functional”, “Whole Child” interactive approach that is culturally relevant.
+The MOCEP program, as demonstrated in the video web documentaries by the Arab Resource Collective (left sidebar), is built and revised by 20 years of research experience.
+MOCEP supports the mother with the goal of promoting the child’s overall development and mother’s empowerment and has a “Contextual”, “Functional”, “Whole Child” interactive approach that is culturally relevant.